OlesYudin/EventBridge-notifications/README.md

 # EventBridge-notifications

-In this repository you can find useful AWS EventBridge patterns
+In this repository you can find useful AWS EventBridge patterns.

 ## Track login events to AWS Console through IAM User